KohtaSchultz/DA-Project/README.md

 > "Frame the problem" (Describe the problem in my own words)

-  * Traffic collisions are a cause of personal injury and financial hardship. *
+  * Traffic collisions are a cause of personal injury and financial hardship.

 > "Develop initial hypothesis"

-  * There were fewer car accidents per capita in states with stricter lockdown rules at the begining of the pandemic. *
+  * Car accidents are less likely to occur during congested hours.

 > "Identify potential data sources"

-  * I found a BigQuery dataset from the nhtsa that recorded the number of accidents, causes, dates, times, and other details relating to car accidents; with datasets going back to 2015. *
+  * I found a BigQuery dataset from the nhtsa that recorded the number of accidents, causes, dates, times, and other details relating to car accidents; with datasets going back to 2015.
+  * Another dataset (listed above) showing congestion data during 2020.

 > "Consider data ethics"